kontura/kontura.github.io/content/projects/trails.md

 Requires set up LSP because it is using `callHierarchy/incomingCalls` handler to get the required information.

-It is using a simple genetic algorithm to minimize the number of crossing in the generated graph.
+It is using a simple genetic algorithm to minimize the number of crossings in the generated graph.